kiplin-dev/emblem-generator/README.md

 Run `yarn generate-assets` to regenerate the `customAssets.js` file.

+To export the file to a specific location, just add the path as argument to the command: `yarn generate-assets path/to/folder`

 You will now be able to define the custom assets in the `init()` method (see upon) and to use them by passing their IDs (the SVG filename without the extension) to the object array in `drawEmblemObj()` method in your html file.

 #### Modify the source code